jssimporter/python-jss/README.md

 >>> new_policy.delete()
 ```

-Distribution Points:
+Distribution Points and Distribution Servers:
 =================
+Casper supports a few different means for handling package and script files:
+- "File Share Distribution Points" corresponds to AFP and SMB mountable shares.
+- "JDS Instances" are Jamf Distribution Servers, which store files in a database, and are not mountable (i.e., must be interacted with via HTML POSTs)
+- "Cloud Distribution Point", which is currently unsupported by python-jss.
+(Coming as soon as I can set up a testing situation).

-The JSS stores all of the information about your file share "Distribution Points" in an API object named, appropriately "DistributionPoints".
+The JSS stores all of the information about your "File Share Distribution Points" in an API object named, appropriately "DistributionPoints".
 These repositories contain the packages and scripts that are deployed with policies, and are normally managed with the Casper Admin application.

+JDS types have no corresponding API object, and are usually managed with the web-based "Packages" and "Scripts" pages of the web interface's "Computer Management" section.

-python-jss includes objects to help handle these repositories.
-When you create a JSS object, it includes a DistributionPoint object to delegate copying to as a property, named .distribution_points. e.g. ```my_jss.distribution_points```.
+python-jss includes classes to help work with these different repositories.
+When you create a JSS object, it includes a DistributionPoints object to delegate, named .distribution_points. e.g. ```my_jss.distribution_points```, to delegate file operations to.
+While you can always instantiate a DistributionPoints object (made up of DistributionPoint objects), or even set up individual DP's, it's probably easiest to use this delegated approach.

 For this to be useful, you'll have to include some extra information in your ```com.github.sheagcraig.python-jss.plist``` file.
 Add a key ```repos```, with an array as its value.
-The array should contain dictionaries containing ```name``` (which corresponds to the name field on the JSS Computer Management->File Share Distribution Points->Display Name field), and ```password```.
-It should look like this:
+The array should contain dictionaries containing connection information for each DP you wish to include.
+It should look simlar to this:
 ```
 	<key>repos</key>
 	<array>